sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-process/send-pagerduty-alerts.md

 Follow this guide to add Sensu Nagios Foundation and PagerDuty dynamic runtime assets and configure your Sensu Go backend with a handler that will send critical events to PagerDuty.

-One quick note before you begin: you'll need your [PagerDuty API key][1] to complete this scenario.
+One quick note before you begin: you'll need your [PagerDuty API integration key][1] to complete this scenario.
-PagerDuty may also call this the "integration key" for your account.

 ## Install and configure Sensu Go